fedebais/fedebais/README.md

 - 👋 Hi, I’m @fedebais
-- 🌱 I’m currently leading canadoctors
+- 🌱 I’m currently leading encom
-- 📫 How to reach me / info@canadoctors.com
+- 📫 How to reach me / fb@wearencom.com

 <!---
 fedebais/fedebais is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.